 | Limitation | None detected |

-Three documents appear relevant to the Matthews tract.
+Three documents look relevant to the Matthews tract.
 The 1978 mineral deed supports the transfer, the 1996 probate order may explain succession, and the 2012 lease confirms the trust name.
-However, no reviewed document has confirmed the current trustee.
+No reviewed document has confirmed the current trustee yet.

-An AI-enabled CRM can flag issues such as missing conveyances between title-chain events, conflicting ownership percentages, similar names attached to the same tract, legal description mismatches, duplicate entity records, estate transfers without probate support, trust records without trustee confirmation, leases tied to parties not found in the ownership chain, royalty interests that do not match extracted document language, and documents referencing prior instruments that are not yet in the system.
+Some of the most practical value here isn't in generating anything.
+It's in catching what's wrong.
+An AI-enabled CRM can flag missing conveyances between chain events, conflicting ownership percentages, similar names attached to one tract, legal description mismatches, duplicate entities, estate transfers with no probate support, trusts with no confirmed trustee, leases tied to parties who aren't in the ownership chain, and documents that reference prior instruments the system has never seen:

-Potential title-chain gap: The system found a 2012 lease executed by Matthews Family Trust, but the current chain does not include a reviewed document transferring interest from John R. Matthews Estate to Matthews Family Trust.
+Potential title-chain gap: there's a 2012 lease executed by Matthews Family Trust, but the chain doesn't include a reviewed document transferring interest from John R. Matthews Estate to the trust.

 | Layer | Function |